 - Making regular tax-free gifts up to the gift tax limits as part of a multi-year or multi-decade estate tax mitigation strategy intended to lower the value of your estate.

 - Funding potential payouts for lawsuits or other liability exposures that might take years to resolve.

-- Creating a pool of capital that will eventually be used to fund the start-up of a business or an expected investment.
+- Creating a pool of capital that will eventually fund the start-up of a business or an expected investment.

-- Setting up a reserve of capital that will be used to cash out a partner in a limited partnership, a member in a limited liability company, or a stockholder in a corporation at a predetermined time, such as the retirement of a doctor for a closely held medical practice or a partner at a legal firm.
+- Setting up a reserve of capital to cash out a partner in a limited partnership, a member in a limited liability company or a stockholder in a corporation.

-- Putting aside money to be used to pay an expected tax bill.
+- Setting aside money to be used to pay an expected tax bill.

 - Asset/Liability matching is using an asset to pay for future liabilities.

 - Investors convert one or more assets in their portfolios to one with higher liquidity.